mattiasherrfurth/sql/README.md

 # SQL
-A collection of queries I have written in various professional and educational projects, where proprietary info has been scrubbed from the files.
+A collection of queries I have written in various professional and educational projects.
+It is both fascinating and irritating that there are so many flavors and implementations of SQL.
+I am most familiar with T-SQL, with some experience in PL/SQL and PostgreSQL.
+I have used SQL in other contexts such as custom ODBC clients for NoSQL data, SOQL in Salesforce, VizQL in Tableau, and simple selects on CloudTrail logs.
+All proprietary info and sensitive data have been scrubbed from the files.

 **Flavors**: PL/SQL, T-SQL, PostgreSQL, and a custom ODBC driver.